aws/aws-toolkit-vscode/docs/browser.md

 # Browser

-This extension can run in the web browser (eg: [vscode.dev](https://vscode.dev)), but with limited functionality.
+This extension can run in the web browser (eg: [vscode.dev](https://vscode.dev)), but with limited functionality compared to the desktop version.

 ## Running the Browser implementation